jyotirmay27/meditech/Readme.md

 1. Registration on the system with Name, Operating Company, and Enterprise Email ID as mandatory fields (All are  text fields)
 2. It will use password for the user or his doctor.
 3. To access patient’s regular vitals like BP, Sugar etc which will be entered by user and the website will make its graph from the inception.
-4. All prescriptions by doctors will be kept as records (which will allow doctors to access their true medical history for proper diagnosis and for patients to refer later on).
+4. All prescriptions by doctors will be kept as records (which will allow doctors to access their true medical history for proper diagnosis and for patients to refer later on)....
 5. A list of current going on medication (To avoid any particular side effect from any future prescribed medications).
 6. Profile of Doctors and hospitals with visiting address, contact number, specialities, available facilities etc.
 7. List of all Allergies or Allergy inducing Medicines.